-- Budget-friendly because buying the whole bird is more economical than buying in pieces.
-Also, store bought rotisserie chicken is expensive (if it's not from Costco lol).
+- Budget-friendly - buying the whole bird is cheaper than buying pieces.
+Also, store bought cooked whole chicken is expensive (if it's not from Costco).

 - The chicken sits above the grease in the fryer which makes crispy skin.

-- garlic powder - If using garlic salt, you'll likely want to reduce the amount of salt in the recipe
+- garlic powder - If using garlic salt, I recommend reducing the amount of salt listed in the recipe.

 - paprika - Use Hungarian or smoked paprika.
-Both are fabulous on chicken.
+Both are fabulous seasonings for chicken.

 - salt and pepper - Use as much or as little as you like.